paoloiulita/angularjs-time-tracker/README.md

-# React select
+# AngularJS Time Tracker

-## This is a repository aimed to study ReactJS
+## This is a repository aimed to support my AngularJS Workshop

-### Sure, there is little or nothing of interest here  :)